nicolasiensen/nicolasiensen.github.io/_posts/2022-04-18-validating-requests-and-responses-using-openapi-specification-with-committee.md

                 - city
 ```

-If we start the Rails application and try to make a request to this endpoint with a missing attribute in the city object:
+If we start the Rails application and try to make a request to `POST /cities` with a missing attribute in the city object like in the payload below:

 ```json
 {